MirzaLeka/JavaScript-Land/README.md

 # JSLand
 I started this repository to fill my gaps with JavaScript language.
 It all started as a *JavaScript 30 days challenge*, but as time went on I kept updating the repoistory with various kinds of technologies and decided to turn it into a library where anyone can learn something new.
+Read the full story on [Medium](https://medium.com/@mirza.ng4/back-to-square-one-javascript-41355ef3eda).

 ![](readMe_img/js-logo.jpg)